pinobatch/little-things-nes/oekakids/README.md

 The microcontroller in the tablet is slow.
 The program must wait for the tablet to acknowledge each clock edge on $4016 by reading $4017: write $01, wait for $00, write $03, wait for $04, read report bit.
-The wait after each write can take anywhere from 40 to 180 cycles.

 The report read from $4017 bit 3 is 18 bits long.
 All fields of the report are MSB first, and all bits are inverted such that $08 means 0